jeswin/nsoap/README.md

 curl --header "x:20" "http://www.example.com/math.square(x)"
 ```

-Cookies are disabled by default in NSOAP routers for security reasons.
+Cookies are disabled by default in NSOAP routers until we figure out security implications.
-This policy needs more discussion.
+This will change in future.

 # Hyphens, whitespace etc.